gryffon/eggofpanku/readme.txt

   2010-January-26 Egg of P'an Ku 0.9.3
 	* Fixed issue with honor Req for Followers not showing up.
+	* Fixed problem with the "Show card to Opponent" menu option not working preoperly.

   2009-August-24 Egg of P'an Ku 0.9.21
 	* Fixed problem with strongholds not being added to new decks.